marcfusch/gustavo-instagram-responder/README.md

-# hidenseek-gustavo-instagram
+# gustavo-instagram-responder
-Python script that automatically sends Hide n Seek Gustavo meme to untrusted people
+Python script that automatically sends a Gustavo meme to untrusted people based on what they are saying.

 ## Install process:
 First you need the instagrapi form adword